titsuki/raku-Algorithm-LBFGS/README.md

 DESCRIPTION
 ===========

-Algorithm::LBFGS is a Perl6 bindings for libLBFGS. libLBFGS is a C port of the implementation of Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) method written by Jorge Nocedal.
+Algorithm::LBFGS is a Raku bindings for libLBFGS. libLBFGS is a C port of the implementation of Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) method written by Jorge Nocedal.

 The L-BFGS method solves the unconstrainted minimization problem,